M1 carbine: Hunting and civilian use

 Some U.S. states prohibit use of the .30 Carbine cartridge for hunting deer and larger animals due to a lessened chance of killing an animal in a single shot, even with expanding bullets.
-The M1 carbine is also prohibited for hunting in several states such as Pennsylvania because of the semi-automatic function, and Illinois which prohibits all non-muzzleloading rifles for big game hunting.
+The M1 carbine is also prohibited for hunting in several states such as Pennsylvania because of the semi-automatic function.
 Five-round magazines are commercially made for use in states that limit the capacity of semi-automatic hunting rifles.

+After World War II, the USA decommissioned surplus M1 carbines for sale to the general public.
+The last batch came from Blue Sky and Arlington Ordinance in 1963 and was sold to NRA members for $20 each.
+Inland Mfg continues to make new M1 carbine replicas.

-The M1 carbine was also used by various law enforcement agencies and prison guards, and was prominently carried by riot police during the civil unrest of the late 1960s and early 1970s; until it was replaced in those roles by more modern .223 caliber semi-automatic rifles such as the Ruger Mini-14 and the Colt AR-15-type rifles in the late 1970s and early 1980s.
+The M1 carbine was also used by various law enforcement agencies and prison guards and was prominently carried by riot police during the civil unrest of the late 1960s and early 1970s; until it was replaced in those roles by more modern .223 caliber semi-automatic rifles such as the Ruger Mini-14 and the Colt AR-15-type rifles in the late 1970s and early 1980s.

 The ease of use and great adaptability of the weapon led to it being used by Malcolm X and Patty Hearst.
 Both were featured in famous news photographs carrying a version the carbine.
 One of these firearms was also the weapon used in the 1947 assassination of notorious American mobster Benjamin "Bugsy" Siegel.

+In 2025 the Canadian Government prohibited the sale and importation, and limited the use and exchange, of the M1 Carbine nationwide.